 Many Vancouver breweries feature up to a dozen or more unique brews, and most of them have tasting rooms where visitors can stop in for a taster tray, a pint or a pitcher, and even a bite to eat.

 Our guide encompasses four of the top brewery clusters around the city along with details for the top breweries to visit in each location.

-If you’re a beer fan, make sure you leave at least a full day to explore the major beer areas around Vancouver.
-If you don’t have enough time to drive around to everywhere we’ve mentioned, make sure to check out specific areas, like Yaletown or Main Street, where a few Vancouver breweries have conglomerated so you can walk between breweries.
+If you’re a beer fan, make sure you leave at least a full day to explore all the breweries around Vancouver.
+If you don’t have a lot of time, make sure to check out specific areas, like Yaletown or Main Street, where many Vancouver breweries are clustered, so you can walk between breweries.

-There are more and more added every day, so it’s impossible for us to keep up with new breweries (thought we will be updating this list periodically).
-Right now, these are what we consider to be the best breweries in Vancouver.
+There are more and more added every day, so it’s impossible for us to keep up with new breweries (though we will be updating this list periodically).
+These are what we consider to be the best breweries in Vancouver as of this post’s updated date.
 A stop at any of these breweries will be a great addition to your exploration of the city.